Neurological Mechanisms of Sleep

 During the night, after the body has received a certain amount of restorative non-REM sleep, adenosine levels start to decline.
 At this point, the systems responsible for wakefulness start to become more active (i.e. become less inhibited by adenosine), and conditions gradually become more favourable to awakening.

-Small cell-signalling protein molecules called cytokines (such as interleukin and interferon, among others) are also involved in this process to some extent.
+Small cell-signaling protein molecules called cytokines (such as interleukin and interferon, among others) are also involved in this process to some extent.

 Cytokines are chemicals produced by our immune systems while fighting an infection, but they are also powerful hypnogenic chemicals, which is why infectious diseases like the flu tend to cause sleepiness.
 It is thought that sleep may help the body conserve energy and other resources that the immune system needs to mount an attack on diseases.